markbreedlove/soundlocale/README.md

 Dependencies
 ------------
-Install the following Python packages with pip:  flask, mysql-python, peewee, twisted, simpleflake, flask\_mail.
+Install the dependencies in requirements.txt:
+`$ pip install -r requirements.txt`
 Install the binaries for transcoding Vorbis, AAC, and MP3: faac, faad, mpg123, oggdec, and oggenc; then, install audiotools (audiotools.sourceforge.net)